 I say this on almost every MMA and BJJ article that I write, but it’s true.
 One of the best workouts possible is a 30-45 minute live roll session that will completely work every muscle in your body.
 Not only does Brazilian Jiu Jitsu help you build muscles that you didn’t even know you had, it also allows you to cleanse your body.
 I don’t speak for everyone here, however after rolling for an hour the last thing I want to do is put poison (artificial/fast food) in my body.
 Don’t take our word for it, listen to Ron Burgundy.

 I can’t count the amount of times I saw someone come into the MMA gym and completely change their body within 3-6 months.
 BJJ and other Martial Arts have a special way of completely changing mindsets for the better.
-Jiu Jitsu has the unique ability to change your body and mindset for the better, in some ways that you can’t even see.
+Jiu Jitsu has the unique ability to change your body and mindset for the better, in some ways that you can’t even see (true for women as well!).
 “The benefits you can’t see are more important“.

 7. BJJ Allows You To Remain Calm